TomaszKandula/UnityApp/README.md

 1. Microsoft.Office.Uc.dll

 There is no direct utilisation, it is used by `LyncCall.exe` which is compiled separately (associated project in C#).
 This file must be placed in `bin` folder.

-# Licence file (Unity.lic)

----

-Licence file is encoded and it is a legacy file that stores basic information about distribution.
-This is because Unity Platform (formerly TR Tool 2017) was created as a private project
-(non-DFDS), as a proof of concept of a desktop client (being private venture) aiming to replace old Excel file automated with VBA.

-This file is scheduled for cancellation.
-For this release it still must be placed in `bin` folder.